Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/450-test-suites.md

     * `./build/classes/kotlin/main` and `./build/classes/kotlin/test`

 {{% note notitle %}}
-The list of supported locations for Java classes might be extended in future releases; however we recommend you configure your build tool to use one of the locations above.
+The list of supported locations for compiled classes might be extended in future releases; however we recommend you configure your build tool to use one of the locations above.
 {{%/ note %}}

 * **results** is a container for XLT to write all results data (logs, measurements, result browsers) into.
 The default location is `./results`, but this may be overridden by the property `com.xceptance.xlt.result-dir` (location is required to be within the test suite).